wavemaker/docs/website/blog/2025-04-16-migrating-to-standalone-components.md

 ### Performance Improvements

-- The 8.9% reduction in bundle size, from 4.16 MB to 3.79 MB, translates to a faster interactive (TTI).
-This is helps users on slower network connections or devices with limited processing power.
+- We reduced the app size by 8.9% (from 4.16 MB to 3.79 MB), which helps it load faster—especially for users with slow internet or older devices.
-- The 0.37 MB decreased size of smaller bundles lead to faster download times, reduced parsing times, and improved overall performance.
+- The 0.37 MB decreased size of smaller bundles lead to faster download, reduced parsing times, and improved overall performance.

 ​Migrating to standalone components has already reduced our bundle size.
 We're continuing to phase out remaining internal modules, which will further improve performance and streamline our codebase.